zdravkov/kendo-docs/api/wrappers/jsp/grid/groupable.md

 ### kendo:grid-groupable-messages

-Sets the messages displayed during grouping.
+The text messages displayed during grouping.

 More documentation is available at [kendo:grid-groupable-messages](grid/groupable-messages).